 I know I’m showing my visual nerdery here (three body venn diagrams can get tricky to construct), but that’s a super interesting plot.
 First ALL of Metasploit CVEs are also found in GitHub repos.
 Not terribly surprising since Metasploit has a GitHub repo and authors will generally create their own repo for metasploit modules.
 But look at GitHub and Exploit DB, there is certainly some overlap, but the majority of the exploits are either in one or the other.
 Which means that both sources have value and are worthwhile to monitor and don’t have significant overlap.

-Overall, it’s clear that GitHub is a source to keep an eye on, and I’d be remiss if I didn’t mention (shameless plug) that Cyentia offers the Exploit Intelligence Service (EIS) which does just that!
+Overall, it’s clear that GitHub is a source to keep an eye on.
+And I’d be remiss if I didn’t mention (shameless plug) that Cyentia has recently released a new Exploit Intelligence Service (EIS), which does just that!